noahehall/theBookOfNoah/aws_developer.md

     - create roles and assign them to users and/or AWS resources
   14. what are Groups?
     - a collection of users under one set of permissions
+      + only purpose is to make it easier to manage user permissions
+    - groups cannot belong to other groups
+    - groups do not have security credentials and cannot access web services directly
   15. Policies: a document that defines one/more permissions that are associated with users, groups, and roles
+  16. How are IAM users managed?
+    - create, delete, list IAM users.
+    - manage group membership
+    - manage user security credentials
+    - assign permissions

 # sdk